The OCR’s Dedication to the Right of Access Initiative

 In light of the Right of Access initiative and the OCR’s dedication to enforce this aspect of the Privacy Rule, healthcare providers should pay extra attention to this aspect of their operations.
 Providers are often so focused on preventing unauthorized access or sharing of PHI that they may forget the importance of providing quick and affordable health records to patients.
 Hopefully this blog will be a reminder to each organization to go back over your procedures for fulfilling a patient’s right of access to their own health information.

 With the OCR stepping up their enforcement efforts, now is the time for all HIPAA covered entities and business associates to also step up their compliance efforts.
-Luckily, that’s exactly why Accountable exists - to make HIPAA compliance as simple as possible therefore helping you avoid these costly fines.
+Luckily, that’s exactly why we made a HIPAA Compliance solution- to make HIPAA compliance as simple as possible therefore helping you avoid these costly fines.